zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Source code changes

-**Follow these steps:**
+Several changes are required in the source code to successully onboard your REST API to the API ML.
+Changes to the source code include the following steps:

+* Adding endpoints
+* Registering your service to API ML
+* Implementing a periodic call (heartbeat) to the API ML

+### Adding endpoints

-1. Add the following endpoints to your application:
+Add the following endpoints to your application:

    * **Swagger documentation endpoint**